root-foundation/root/README.md

 The core technology, and all of FoundationOrg’s creations, will be built upon decentralized primitives.
 Thus, we are fundamentally set up to progressively decentralize power.

 In the early stages of any category, FoundationOrg and FirstCompany will control a lot of the power.
 Over time, as the category matures, FoundationOrg will progressively decentralize control.
-For example, in the context of personal tokens, early on the FoundationOrg / FirstCompany will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning / pursuing legal actions, etc. Over time, as the personal token ecosystem matures, FoundationOrg will decentralize reputation by incentivizing users themselves to accurately signal fraud / misrepresentation [x] (community notes w/ financial incentives).
+For example, in the context of personal tokens, early on the FoundationOrg / FirstCompany will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning / pursuing legal actions, etc. Over time, as the personal token ecosystem matures, FoundationOrg will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation / fraud[^3].

 Individuals will have complete power over their data and can control access (visibility and otherwise).
 This will be ensured at the technical level.